YCChu1995/Paper-Summary/2002_Fine-Tuning Pretrained Language Models - Weight Initializations, Data Orders, and Early Stopping.md

     - **Stop early**: Stop the trial if validation loss does not improve for t steps
     - **Continue some**: Continue training with top-k performance trials
 2. `More granular validation yields a better chance to spot optimal checkpoints and improve selection.`
-3. `Validation performance early in training is highly correlated with performance late in training.` (as shown in the [figure](#3-performance-correlation--early--late-val-accuracy-) at top)
+3. `Validation performance early in training is highly correlated with performance late in training.` (as shown in the [figure](#3-performance-correlation--early--late-val-accuracy-) below)

 ---